Skip to content

 ci.yaml Every push/PR to main The main pipeline

-docs.yaml Changes to docs/ or zensical.toml Builds and validates documentation
+docs.yaml Changes to docs-site/** Builds and deploys documentation

 publish.yaml Release events Publishes packages to registries